asvegah/robopilot/README.md

 ![robopilot](https://user-images.githubusercontent.com/37585803/160148736-538a405f-c7e7-4ad2-bbc2-75aedd193f35.svg)

->Robotic systems for an unstructured world — Live Dense Multi Modal 3D Mapping — A system designed for real time 3D reconstruction using a fusion of multiple depth and camera sensors simultaneously at real time speed — A Generic Framework for Distributed Deep Neural Networks over the Cloud, the Edge, and End Devices for Computer Vision Applications.
+>Robotic systems for an unstructured world — Live Dense Multi Modal 3D Mapping — A system designed for real time 3D reconstruction using a fusion of multiple depth and camera sensors simultaneously at real time speed.

 Robopilot is minimalist and modular autonomous computer vision library for Python.
 It is developed with a focus on allowing fast experimentation with Distributed Deep Neural Networks.
 It is based on existing opensource work, associated machine vision, communications and motor-control libraries and the CUDA and Tensor Flow deep-learning framework.